 Yeah, You Don’t Snore, but You Must Read This…

 Sawing logs.
 Calling the hogs.
 Mowing hay.
 Rattling the shingles.
-We use plenty of funny expressions to describe snoring, which has also given rise to hilarious jokes like “I slept so well with you snoring in my ear all night….said no one EVER!”
+We use plenty of funny expressions to describe snoring, which has also given rise to lines like “I slept so well with you snoring in my ear all night….said no one EVER!”

-One in three Canadian guys snores, which means non-snorers like you still make up the majority.
-The bad news: if you’re camping or sharing a hotel room with three other guys, chances are at least one of them will start rattling the shingles!
+One in three Canadian guys snores, which means non-snorers still make up the majority.
+The bad news: If you’re camping or sharing a hotel room with three other guys, chances are at least one of them will start rattling the shingles!

 This can be annoying, but it can also be a sign of health concerns if it’s obstructive sleep apnea, a condition that affects one in 20 guys.
-Sleep apnea happens when your tongue and throat relax too much, blocking your air canal.
+What’s sleep apnea?
+It happens when your tongue and throat relax too much, blocking your air canal.
 An obvious symptom is very loud snoring — sawing logs and then stacking them, if you will — along with excess fatigue, frequent nighttime trips to the toilet, or waking up regularly with a dry mouth or headache.